EmptyNode/EmptyNode/README.md

 🔭  I’m currently learning **Next JS** <br>
 👯 Looking to collaborate on Web Dev and Open Source Software <br>
 💬 Ask me about **React, Express, Javascript** <br>
-💻 Solved 300+ problems on Leetcode<br>
-⚡ I exist in two states: either engrossed in coding or indulged in watching films<br> 💻 All of my projects are available at [https://sumitsportfolios.netlify.app](sumitsportfolios.netlify.app)
+⚡ I exist in two states: either engrossed in coding or indulged in watching movies<br> 💻 All of my projects are available at [https://sumitsportfolios.netlify.app](sumitsportfolios.netlify.app)

 <br><br>